Mormonism and polygamy: Multiple sealings when marriages end in divorce

 A man who is sealed to a woman but later divorced must apply for a "sealing clearance" from the First Presidency in order to be sealed to another woman.
 Receiving clearance does not void or invalidate the first sealing.
 A woman in the same circumstances would apply to the First Presidency for a "cancellation of sealing" (sometimes called a "temple divorce"), allowing her to be sealed to another man.
 This approval voids the original sealing as far as the woman is concerned.
 Divorced women who have not applied for a sealing cancellation are considered sealed to the original husband.
-However, according to Drs.
+According to Drs.
 Joseph Stuart and Janiece Johnson of the Neal A. Maxwell Institute for Religious Scholarship, even in the afterlife the marriage relationship is voluntary, so no person could be forced into an eternal relationship through a temple sealing they do not wish to be in.
 Divorced women may also be granted a cancellation of sealing, even though they do not intend to marry someone else.
 In this case, they are no longer regarded as being sealed to anyone and are presumed to have the same eternal status as unwed women.